Master Jeweler Stacy Haviland opens up about ancient inspirations and legacy.

 I grew up in a house full of books.
 My favorites were collections of legends, myths and fairytales from around the world.
 As a kid in a small town, magical stories took me out of my insular New Jersey suburb and into lands of wonder and possibility.
 They also gave me some props with which to construct an ancestral heritage…

-Anthropocene Artist, Habitat Gardener, Shelter Dog Addict & L.A.
-Anecdotalist, writing about Life, Nature & Creativity.
+Painter, Habitat Gardener, Shelter Dog Addict & L.A.
+Anecdotalist, writing about Life, Nature & Art.
 IG@sarahstoneart